pyca/cryptography/docs/hazmat/primitives/aead.rst

             Reuse of a ``nonce`` with a given ``key`` compromises the security of any message with that ``nonce`` and ``key`` pair.

-        :param bytes nonce: A random 12 byte value. **NEVER REUSE A NONCE** with a key.
+        :param bytes nonce: A 12 byte value. **NEVER REUSE A NONCE** with a key.
         :param bytes data: The data to encrypt.
         :param bytes additional_data: Additional data that should be authenticated with the key, but does not need to be encrypted.
 Can